 There is no doubt about it: e-books are here to stay and steadily increasing as a percentage of all book sales.
 As early as 2011, e-books were surging in popularity, surpassing hardcover books and paperbacks to become the dominant format for adult fiction.

-When it comes to e-book promotion and self published book marketing, it’s all about “discoverability” – the process of making consumers aware of your e-book and then compelled to purchase it.
+When it comes to ebook marketing and ebook promotion and self published book marketing, it’s all about “discoverability” – the process of making consumers aware of your e-book and then compelled to purchase it.
 In the various e-book discovery channels, book buyers are overwhelmed by choices.
-Innovative promotional programs from Amazon, Kindle and others are empowering authors to quickly spread the word about an e-book.
-Traditional book publicity and book promotion, however, still remain key.
+Innovative promotional programs from Amazon, Kindle and others are empowering authors with ebook marketing tools to quickly spread the word about an e-book.
+For comprehensive ebook marketing, traditional book publicity and book promotion, however, still remain key.

-Certain facts about e-books make them particularly well-suited to publicity:
+Certain facts about e-books make them particularly well-suited to ebook marketing and publicity:

 - E-book readers go back and buy more books at a higher rate than print book buyers.
 This is especially important if you have a series of books.

 - Digitally-savvy e-book readers are more likely to make book recommendations to others via blogs, Twitter, Pinterest, etc.

 - The expanding array of e-book reading devices is spawning more and more e-book readers, and the technology is constantly improving.
 Learn about Amazon ebook marketing, Amazon book optimization and promotional services here.

 - While fiction remains the most common genre of purchased e-books; business, self-help, cooking and even coffee table e-book sales are rapidly increasing.
 To learn more about fiction book publicity and marketing, click here.